hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Don't really know how to do that.
 Is there a doc I can look at to run through commits.
 I usually just use the pre-built binaries.

 [17:23:42](#Esn4YWt3VwuJmzHMNKens4gXzUaOUbNhePSPAT1DqRU) <gurzgri>:
 An even better, because more guided approach is `git bisect` .
-Any random [tutorial](https://www.metaltoad.com/blog/beginners-guide-git-bisect-process-elimination?hs_amp=true) should get you started; however, if you're not at all used to Git, prepare for some Ì†ΩÌ≥àsteep learing curve.
+Any random [tutorial](https://www.metaltoad.com/blog/beginners-guide-git-bisect-process-elimination?hs_amp=true) should get you started; however, if you're not at all used to Git, prepare for some üìàsteep learing curve.

 [17:26:52](#1A9hgPtxCZhV7kEuAvhhp6D2S9t4H1mCLyg5EDhD3MQ) <gurzgri>:
 * An even better, because more guided approach is git bisect .
-Any random tutorial should get you started; however, if you're not at all used to Git, prepare for some Ì†ΩÌ≥àsteep learning curve.
+Any random tutorial should get you started; however, if you're not at all used to Git, prepare for some üìàsteep learning curve.

 [17:49:38](#5ts_Qa8vkqyvCdjYpeSxVGvKMfudcasKOhuASq9MIjg) <mikeyaunish>:
 > <@gurzgri-56c25b3ae610378809c19713:gitter.im> An even better, because more guided approach is git bisect .
-Any random tutorial should get you started; however, if you're not at all used to Git, prepare for some Ì†ΩÌ≥àsteep learning curve.
+Any random tutorial should get you started; however, if you're not at all used to Git, prepare for some üìàsteep learning curve.

-Even more fun stuff to learn. Ì†ΩÌ±çÔ∏è
+Even more fun stuff to learn. üëçÔ∏è

 ## 17-Jun-2024